Resilience and the Practice of Gratitude

 This is purposefully activating the prefrontal cortex part of the brain (the thinking part of the brain) in order to eventually make gratitude practices part of your routine (the dorsal striatum part of the brain).
 The neurotransmitter dopamine gets released and the brain likes that.

-What this all means is, it feels good to reflect on the good, and by purposely doing it repeatedly, you are working towards making it a habit.
+What this all means is that it feels good to reflect on the good, and by purposely doing it repeatedly, you are working towards making it a habit.
 See?
 You do have control after all.

 Give it a try